STOCKPORT, CHESHIRE, ENGLAND

-After the plates and cups had been cleared and washed, Nancy lit the night candle, lifted a tired and grisly Samuel out of the play pen and went upstairs with the children to prepare for bed.
-The upper room had a double casement window at the front which overlooked the street and another smaller window at the back which faced the steep hill that rose up behind their cottage.
-That slope had once been a field with grazing sheep, wild berries and fruit trees, and Mam had grown turnips, potatoes and onions there to begin with, but a narrow road called Hight Street which came off Lower Hillgate had been built to climb the slope and now houses crawled up the side of the hill.
+After the plates and cups had been cleared and washed, Nancy lit the night candle, lifted a tired and grisly Sammy out of the playpen and went upstairs with the children to prepare for bed.
+The upper room had a double casement window at the front which overlooked the street, and another smaller window at the back which faced the steep hill that rose up behind their cottage.
+That slope had once been a field with grazing sheep, wild berries and fruit trees, and Mam had grown turnips, potatoes and onions there to begin with, but a narrow road called High Street which came off Lower Hillgate had been built to climb the slope and now houses crawled up the side of the hill.
 A mill was being built near the crest and the Elliotts had heard that a tunnel was being dug to channel water from the river to the mill.
 Nancy thought this to be a remarkable feat, one of many such marvels in Stockport.

-Despite the houses looming over their cottage, a tiny plot of land remained at the base of the hill which gave them just enough room for a deep cesspit for their refuse.
-Because of the cesspit’s smell, the narrow downstairs back door next to the sideboard was kept closed.
-It was well known that miasma, the bad smell that came from privies and cesspits, caused disease, so Da dug a new hole and filled in the old cesspit every summer and for a few brief weeks, the back door and back bedroom window could remain open.
+Despite the houses looming over their old thatched cottage, a tiny plot of land remained at the base of the hill which gave them just enough room for a deep cesspit for their refuse.
+Because of the cesspit's smell, the narrow downstairs back door next to the sideboard was kept closed.
+It was well known that miasma, the bad smell that came from privies and cesspits, caused disease, so Da dug a new hole and filled in the old cesspit every summer and, for a few brief weeks, the back door and back upstairs window could remain open.
 The rest of the year they remained shut, except to briefly open the door and throw out the kitchen scraps and the contents of the chamber pots.

 The wide chimney breast took up valuable space in the room, but it gave out a gentle warmth which was much welcomed during the winter months, although on this night there was definitely an extra chill to the air.
-The girls considered themselves fortunate to be closest to the chimney breast and away from the windows in winter, although in summer it made the room stuffy.
-The boys sometimes whinged that the small back window leaked cold air, but John told them that a room must have some air and boys should not complain of such things.
-He and Nancy also felt a draft from the window above their bed, but they just pulled their blankets up higher and so should the boys.
+The girls considered themselves fortunate to be closest to the chimney breast and away from the windows in winter, but in summer it made the room stuffy.
+The boys sometimes complained that the small back window leaked cold air, but John told them that a room must have some air and boys should not complain of such things.
+He and Nancy also felt a draft from the front window above their bed, but they just pulled their blankets up higher and so should the boys.

-Nancy changed Samuel’s nappy and tucked him into the cot while Nan and Ellen brushed and braided each other’s hair.
+Nancy changed Sammy's nappy and tucked him into the cot while Nan and Ellen brushed and braided each other's hair.
 She then supervised them all with crisp instructions, fussing over the flannel nightdresses and nightshirts worn over their winter underclothes, pulling their woollen nightcaps down over their ears and their thick knitted bed socks up to their knees.
-Each in turn used the chamber pot under the girls’ bed and cleaned themselves with the old rags kept in a basin nearby.
-Their mother chided the boys for missing as usual and made them mop up the dribbles on the floor boards, all the while noting that their aim was getting better, for they’d missed the rag rug between the bed tonight.
+Each in turn used the chamber pot under the girls' bed and cleaned themselves with the old rags kept in a basin nearby.
+Their mother chided the boys for missing and made them mop up the dribbles on the floor boards, all the while noting that their aim was getting better, for they'd missed the rag rug between the beds tonight.
 Nancy would normally carry the chamber pot downstairs and empty it out the back before retiring, but tonight the chamber pot was pushed back under the bed.
 If there was too much snow to open the back door in the morning, it could be emptied out the back window.
 She put the basin of soiled rags by the door to take downstairs to rinse out later.

 As Nancy put her foot on the top step, she heard an unfamiliar cracking sound above her and looked up.
 The heavy rafters and thick thatch had withstood many storms and several feet of snow before, but she wondered just how much it could take.
-Many times she’d been grateful for the hill behind them for it often provided protection from the prevailing south-westerly winds.
+Many times she'd been grateful for the hill behind them, for it often provided protection from the prevailing south-westerly winds.
 But the blizzard seemed to be coming from the north now, screaming its way unchecked along Lower Hillgate.
 The storm this night was like nothing she could remember before.

-Downstairs, John and Dahdo Joe took up their places on the cushioned bench seats either side of the fireplace, their mugs of ale and pipes giving them the evening comfort that preceded a good night’s sleep.
-Joe’s bench seat would become his bed in another hour, with the pillow and blankets stored under the seat taken up to cover him.
+Downstairs, John and Dahdo Joe took up their places on the cushioned bench seats either side of the fireplace, their mugs of ale and pipes giving them the evening comfort that preceded a good night's sleep.
+Joe's bench seat would become his bed in another hour, with the pillow and blankets stored under the seat used to cover him.
 It was the warmest place in the cottage and he never complained about the narrowness of the bench.
-He wasn’t a big man and, coming as he did from the deprivations of a particularly brutal childhood, he always said he didn’t need much in this life to bring him contentment.
+He wasn't a big man and, coming as he did from the deprivations of a particularly brutal childhood, he always said he didn't need much in this life to bring him contentment.
 A good fire, a full belly and a clean bed were more than enough.
 Nancy often felt especially blessed with her gentle father.
 And doubly blessed with the good man who was her husband.

 Nancy took up her mending and sat closest to the fire where the light was best.
 And the warmth.
 She felt the cold more than the men folk, despite her heavy flannel petticoat and woollen stockings.
 There was an ache to her hands tonight as she stitched, but she thought it not worth mentioning when she looked over at her father's hands, twisted and deformed with the rheumatism, and his bad knees and thin legs barely able to hold his skinny body upright.
 She knew her Da to be in terrible pain some days and there'd been occasions when laudanum had been needed to comfort him, but mostly he passed little comment about it.
 The example was set for her and she considered it an admirable one.